HotelQuickly/IntercomImporter/README.md

 CSV files maybe selected based on a time format top choose the latest file.
 The filename should be timestamped as per the time format used in the config file.
 Specific filenames may also be used.

-Intercom API Id, Intercom API Key for accessing your Intercom account and the bulk user url (default url is provided inside script) are needed in config to add/update users to Intercom
+Intercom API Id, Intercom API Key for accessing your Intercom account and the user url (default url is provided inside script) are needed in config to add/update users to Intercom
-The batch size maybe varied to regulate the number of users updated at one time.
-Intercom supports a maximum of around 50 objects in one request.
-You may vary this as per your upload speed and Intercom limitations.
-The timeout for Intercom request must be set as per the number of users in one batch and your upload speed.
-The program will iterate through the CSV file and add/update users to Intercom in batches.
+The timeout for Intercom request is the time gap between Intercom requests in the event of error, upto 50 retries will be done.
+The program will iterate through the CSV file and add/update users to Intercom one by one.

+Allowed parameters for user in Intercom - any other will be discarded, please specify data type for custom attributes correctly in config, wrong data types prevent data being saved for users:

+user_id	- if no email	a unique string identifier for the user.
+It is required on creation if an email is not supplied.

+email - if no user_id	the user’s email address.
+It is required on creation if a user_id is not supplied.

+id - The id may be used for user updates.

+signed_up_at - The time the user signed up

+name - The user’s full name

+last_seen_ip - An ip address (e.g. “1.2.3.4”) representing the last ip address the user visited your application from.
+(Used for updating location_data)

+custom_attributes - A hash of key/value pairs containing any other data about the user you want Intercom to store.*

+last_seen_user_agent - The user agent the user last visited your application with. eg. "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9"

+last_request_at - A UNIX timestamp (in seconds) representing the date the user last visited your application.

+unsubscribed_from_emails - A boolean value representing the users unsubscribed status. default value if not sent is false.

+update_last_request_at - A boolean value, which if true, instructs Intercom to update the users’ last_request_at value to the current API service time in UTC. default value if not sent is false.

+new_session - A boolean value, which if true, instructs Intercom to register the request as a session.

 Hipchat settings require the API key, room id where the notification is to be sent and a from name (hipchat allows names of 1 to 15 characters in length).
 Hipchat maybe enabled or disabled, the root API URL is specified already.